florencemezino/bookinner/READMEMS3.md

 * As a reader, I want to exchange the books I read with other readers so that I can save money and interact with the readers community

 2. Returning Visitors Goals

-* As a reader, I want to be encouraged to read more so that I can reach my goal
+* As a reader, I want to be encouraged to read more so that I can reach my goal to read more
-* As a reader, I want to see my reading goal progress so that I can be motivated to read more
+* As a reader, I want to see my reading goals progress so that I can be motivated to read more
-* As a reader, I want to have so that I can
-* As a reader, I want to have so that I can
-* As a reader, I want to have so that I can
-* As a reader, I want to have so that I can
-* As a reader, I want to have so that I can
+* As a reader, I want to be able to edit the book I uploaded online to sell so that I can market it better
-* As a reader, I want to have so that I can
+* As a reader, I want to leave a review about the books I read so that I can share my experience with the readers community

 3. Frequent User Goals

-* As a reader, I want to have so that I can
-* As a reader, I want to have so that I can
-* As a reader, I want to have so that I can
-* As a reader, I want to have so that I can
-* As a reader, I want to have so that I can
-* As a reader, I want to have so that I can
-* As a reader, I want to have so that I can
+* As a reader, I want to have te possibility to interact with the ready community via the reviews so that I can get more more detailed insights about personal developement
-* As a reader, I want to have so that I can
+* As a reader, I want to be informed about books that we will be published soon so that I can stay up to date about interesting readings.

 ### Design